ea-tel/detel-book/_chapters/chapters/transversal/wellbeing.md

 ## Motivational Factors to Complete a (TEL) PhD

-NEW *another personal vignette?*

 ### "Progressing serenely in a project that makes sense"

-> **Reading** (8 min): To understand how the sentence above summarizes the three key motivational factors distinguishing doctoral students that finish their PhD from those that do not, read the first half of the blog post ["Cultivating the progress loop in your PhD"](https://ahappyphd.org/posts/progress-loop/) (until the section "A small bit of evidence from the field", included).
+> **Reading** (8 min): To understand how this sentence summarizes the three key motivational factors distinguishing doctoral students that finish their PhD from those that do not, read the first half of the blog post ["Cultivating the progress loop in your PhD"](https://ahappyphd.org/posts/progress-loop/) (until the section "A small bit of evidence from the field", included).

 #### Exercise: Self-assess your key motivational areas